pinobatch/240p-test-mini/nes/docs/rombanks.md

 `unpb53_gate` to switch banks.
 So the test program switches to bank 1 and calls the gate.
 In BNROM, switching to bank 1 is a no-op, and the gate switches to bank 0 to perform the decompression.
-In UNROM, switching to bank 1 actually brings the relevant data into view, but the gate is a no-op because decompression is in the fixed bank.
+In UNROM, switching to bank 1 brings `GATEDATA` contents into view, and the gate is a no-op because decompression is in the fixed bank.